kopflast/python3_examples/README.md

-_Translated from german with help from www.DeepL.com/Translator (free version)_
+_Translated from german with help of www.DeepL.com/Translator (free version)_